Intro to Physics I & II*

 In this course, students actively investigate major experimental physics’ themes including:

 - Electricity and Magnetism

 The course uses an exciting hands-on, lab-based approach to core experimental physics concepts to ensure tangibility and enduring learning.
 It simultaneously provides students with a rigorous foundation needed for higher-level studies.
 Calculus and pre-calculus are not pre-requisites.
 However, if student level permits, the instructor provides exposure to underlying mathematics to present a more balanced view of some physics concepts.

-Home school students have regular home extension (homework) assignments to ensure curricular coverage and learning consolidation.
+Home school students have regular home extensions (homework) assignments to ensure curricular coverage and learning consolidation.
 After school and weekend sessions receive assignments that maintain learning continuity between sessions.

 Note: When the course is offered for winter/spring term only, the course is not a compressed or accelerated version of the academic year-long offering.
 The course covers fewer concepts with the same level of depth as the full-year course, and student interests and understanding influence aspects of what topics/concept get investigated.

 *Physics I & II is a sequenced course offered over two full academic years.
 Ideally, students enroll in Physics I prior to taking Physics II.
 If a student seeks to enter part II without having taken part I, please contact us at 617 340-9907 or email@example.com.
 Thank you.

 FAQ: Which physical sciences course is a best fit given by background and interests?